score-spec/score.dev/content/blog/celebrating-1-year-as-cncf-sandbox/index.md

 author: mathieu-benoit
 ---

-Today, Score celebrates its first anniversary as [CNCF Sandbox](https://score.dev/blog/score-joins-the-cncf-as-a-sandbox-project/), time flies!
+🎉 Today, Score celebrates its first anniversary as [CNCF Sandbox](https://score.dev/blog/score-joins-the-cncf-as-a-sandbox-project/), time flies! 🎉

 Wow!
 What a ride, nothing but fun, gratitude and great learnings!

 One of our key learning is that an open source project without its contributors and its community cannot go too far.

-We are very grateful for all the interactions and contributions with and by the Score community, solidifying Score's mission:
+We are very grateful for all the interactions and contributions with and by the Score community, solidifying the Score's mission:

 > Score is loved by developers because they can run the same workload on completely different technology stacks, without needing to be an expert in any one of them.